mu1664al-s/EDAF50_CPPProject/mu1664al-s/README.md

 ## About

 The server can handle multiple connections.
 There are two types of servers.
 Executable "serverinmemory" is an in memory server while "serverdisk" on the other hand uses a filesystem.
 The interactions with the two different types of databases are defined in the "dbinterface.h" interface.
-The databases themselves are implemented in "dbdisk.cc" and "dbinmemory.cc".
-The message handler is denined in "messagehandler.h".
-This class takes in a shared pointer to a connection and handles all communication using a very high abstraction level.
-It can "recieve" incomming packages, "send" back messages.
-The message itself is defined in "message.h", in accordance to the protocol.
+The message handler is defined in "messagehandler.h".
+This class pipes trough a connection instance to receive, validate, parse and send protocol defined messages.

 ### UML